 How to Participate

-- Attend and listen to personal narratives, visit the Learning Commons partners booths to participate in hands-on EE activities, and connect with students presenting posters to learn about the benefits of participating in EE!
+visit the Learning Commons partners' booths to learn about resources/services they provide to support experiential education at York and to participate in hands-on experiential education activities, and connect with students presenting posters to learn about the benefits of participating in experiential education!
+For the full program, click here.

-- Learn about all the ways EE is supported on campus, including how to highlight it in your resume
+- Learn about all the ways EE is supported on campus, including how to highlight it on your resume

 The Experiential Education Symposium is co-sponsored by York University Libraries and the Office of the Vice-President, Teaching and Learning.
 The Symposium is co-led by the YU Experience Hub, York University Libraries, and the Teaching Commons with support from additional Learning Commons Partners (The Writing Centre, Learning Skills Services, ESL Open Learning Centre and the Career Centre).
 Learn more about our sponsors by visiting the links below: